lizazak/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 2: Remotely Connecting
 1. To connect to a remote server for your class, first open the terminal in VS code, click Terminal in the top bar and then click New Terminal.

-2. Type ssh + SPACE + the name of your course specific account so it looks like this: `` ssh *course-specific account*@ieng6.ucsd.edu ``.
+2. Type ssh + SPACE + the name of your course specific account so it looks like this: `` ssh *course-specific account*@ieng6.ucsd.edu `` in the terminal.

 Example: ![Image](connecting_screenshot.png)

-3. You should then be prompted for password.
+3. You should then be prompted for a password.
 If yours is not working go to the website [UCSD Account Lookup](https://sdacs.ucsd.edu/~icc/index.php) (as shown in screenshot) and change the password for your course-specific account.

 ![Image](remotely_connecting2.png)

-3. After you log-in using your password in the terminal you should see an output like this:
+3. After you log in using your password in the terminal you should see an output like this:

 ![Image](remotely_connecting3.png)